-Wary though I may be in general, I actually was hopeful about the introduction of Miu (Konomi Kohara), the fourth and presumably love interest in Domestic Girlfriend.
+Wary though I may be in general, I actually was hopeful about the introduction of Miu (Konomi Kohara), the fourth and presumably final love interest in Domestic Girlfriend.
 Part of that is this show having done a good job introducing the first three ladies.
-Part of is also Miu appearing to be the most normal of the bunch, at least conceptually.
+Part of it is also Miu appearing to be the most normal of the bunch, at least conceptually.
 A shy girl in a dead school club?
 That is such a far cry from retroactively awkward familial relationships and engaging in sexual intercourse as a coping mechanism.
 If anything, I think the creators of this story actually needed to go out of its way to make it weird.

 Enter the Literature Club adviser, Kariya-sensei (Hikaru Midorikawa), a teacher who more or less eggs Natsuo into joining the club.
 How does the man make things weird?
 Well, he has an…interesting way of teaching writing to his students.
-I’m willing to believe that he is simply meant to be eccentric but when he encouraged Natsuo and Miu to kiss each other so that they have more “experience” to base their writings in, I was baffled.
+I’m willing to believe that he is simply meant to be eccentric but when he encouraged Natsuo and Miu to kiss each other so that they have more “experience” to base their romantic writings in, I was baffled.
 That’s simply not a stunt you want to pull as an educator.
-And sure, Kariya-sensei did it to get a sense of his students’ characters and wasn’t expecting any of them to go through with the suggestion.
-Even so, my point still stands.
+And sure, Kariya-sensei did it to get a sense of his students’ characters and wasn’t expecting any of them to go through with the suggestion but even so, my point still stands.

 Then again, the main takeaway of that scene is how Miu acted.
 That Natsuo immediately found Kariya-sensei’s prompt bizarre and uncomfortable is the natural reaction to have to so what does it say about the shy Miu when she actually agrees to be a willing participant?
 It’s possible that this was an opportunity for her to be more assertive.
 Judging by the tears on her eyes though, she might’ve been pushing herself too much, something which Natsuo catches on, prompting him to stop.

 Other than that awkwardness, the chemistry between Natsuo and Miu is solid so far.
 Natsuo is a little taken aback at how shy Miu is but ever the understanding type, he doesn’t mind that personality at all.
 In a scene where the two hand out promotional flyers for the Literature Club, Natsuo offers to hand out Miu’s share after he notices that she’s struggling to speak up.
-The gesture isn’t out of annoyance and it simply aims to help.
+The gesture isn’t out of annoyance and simply aims to help.
 An even better example is a later scene where the two are just chatting in the school library.
 Miu is quite adamant about not talking in the library so she instead communicates via writing on a notepad.
 It’s quirky but Natsuo decides to go along with it, perhaps even figuring that writing makes Miu feel more comfortable anyway.
 The whole scene is downright charming, the most Domestic Girlfriend has ever been since Natsuo and Rui’s mock conversation back in Episode 2.